serokell/blog-posts/typescript-for-haskellers/article.md

 #### Newtype

-Creating a `newtype` is not so trivial.
+Creating a [`newtype`](https://wiki.haskell.org/Newtype) is not so trivial.
-There is no such analogue in TypeScript, but you can do it by using tags.
+There is no analogue for it in TypeScript, but you can do it via tags.

 ```typescript
 type Email = string & { readonly __tag: unique symbol };